President’s Vision Zero Task Force

 - Complete Streets Standards – developing a University-specific Complete Streets standard and identifying the appropriate location to house it within CSU’s Facilities Planning, Design and Construction Standards.

-- Accessibility Audit – framework to consolidate existing and new audit processes that address the transportation system and building exteriors at CSU into one coordinated effort, using a shared reporting platform, with input from diverse campus stakeholders.
+- Safety and Access Assessment – framework to consolidate existing and new assessment processes that address the transportation system and building exteriors at CSU into one coordinated effort, using a shared reporting platform, with input from diverse campus stakeholders.

 - Crash Evaluation Process – process will supplement existing police reports and evaluate the site of the crash for potential safety improvements to be addressed immediately or as a part of the Task Force’s annual report.